drduh/macOS-Security-and-Privacy-Guide/README.md

 If you use your Mac on untrusted networks - airports, cafes, etc. - your network traffic is being monitored and possibly tampered with.

 It is a good idea to use a VPN which encrypts **all** outgoing network traffic (i.e., not **split tunnel**) with a provider you trust.
-Ideally, that provider is a server in your house or a trustworthy "cloud".
+For an example of how to set up and host your own VPN, see [drduh/Debian-Privacy-Server-Guide](https://github.com/drduh/Debian-Privacy-Server-Guide).

 Don't just blindly sign up for a VPN service without understanding the full implications and how your traffic will be routed.
 If you don't understand how the VPN works or are not familiar with the software used, you are probably better off without it.